-A harmonised European product categorisation system (EuPCS) maintained by ECHA37 is used to describe the intended use of a mixture for which information according to Annex VIII has to be submitted (section 3.4 of part A of Annex VIII).
-Examples of product categories from

-35 See Guidance on Labelling and Packaging in accordance with Regulation (EC) 1272/2008 at https://echa.europa.eu/quidance-documents/quidance-on-clp version 1 of the EuPCS include "Hand dishwashing detergents", "Adhesives and sealants for construction", "Decorative paints and coatings"38.
+A harmonised European product categorisation system (EuPCS) maintained by ECHA40 is used to describe the intended use of a mixture for which information according to Annex VIII has to be submitted (section 3.4 of part A of Annex VIII).
+Examples of product categories from version 1 of the EuPCS include "Hand dishwashing detergents", "Adhesives and sealants for construction", "Decorative paints and coatings"41.
 The product category does not cover toxicological information, composition or type of packaging, which should be provided in other sections of the submission format.